 The Sheller steering wheel, oil, temperature and fuel gauges, and brake and clutch pedals were among the many parts that Christián replaced, as he returned this 3B to the condition it would have been in when an anti-malaria team first drove it out into the Mexican countryside in 1955.

-Mexico had the worst malaria problem in the Western Hemisphere in 1955, and decided to attack the disease with logistics on a war-like scale.
-Eight Generals were assigned to the campaign to eradicate malaria by spraying DDT to kill the mosquitos that spread the disease.
+Mexico had a severe malaria problem in 1955, and decided to attack the disease with logistics on a war-like scale.
+Eight Army generals were assigned to the campaign to eradicate malaria by spraying DDT to kill the mosquitoes that spread the disease.

-Here an officer inspects 285 yellow Jeep trucks and CJ-3Bs donated by UNICEF.
-The World Health Organization also provided Jeeps to the CNEP (Comisión Nacional para la Erradicación del Paludismo or "National Commission for the Eradication of Malaria.")
+Here an officer inspects 285 yellow CJ-3Bs and Jeep trucks with the canopy roof (270K JPEG), donated by UNICEF to the CNEP (Comisión Nacional para la Erradicación del Paludismo or "National Commission for the Eradication of Malaria.")
+The World Health Organization also provided Jeeps.
 Photo by Maxine Rude, courtesy WHO.

 CNEP sent out motorized columns and even "malarial cavalry" with mounted spraymen and packhorses climbing the paths into the High Sierras.

 Seen here is one of the new yellow Jeeps being ferried across the Rio Tonto, on the way from Veracruz to Tustepeo.
 The hood is labelled "S y A" (Salubridad y Asistencia) and Paludismo (Malaria).
 Photo by Eric Schwab, courtesy WHO.